patxoca/dji/README.rst

 Add ``djira`` to ``INSTALLED_APPS`` in your project's config and include djira URLs in your root url definition.
-Since ``djira`` is ment for development environments its better to enable it
+Since ``djira`` is meant for development environments its better to enable it
 conditionally:

 .. code-block:: python